Sieboldianus/TagMaps/README.md

 ## Installation

-1. The easiest way for Windows users is to download the Pre-compiled build that is available [here](https://cloudstore.zih.tu-dresden.de/index.php/s/8EFfeJcpNCStQ9X/download) (315MB!) and run `generateTagClusters.exe`
+1. The easiest way for Windows users is to download the pre-compiled build that is available [here](https://cloudstore.zih.tu-dresden.de/index.php/s/QhKT3Pj9fk4H9ns/download) (~200MB) and run `tagmaps.exe`
     - you can also compile the program yourself using the `setup.py` with [cx_Freeze](https://anthony-tuininga.github.io/cx_Freeze/): run `python cx_setup.py build`
     - or simple run `generateTagClusters.py` if you have Python and all dependencies installed
+2. If you have Python >3.6 you can also install with `pip install tagmaps`

+## Run

-2. Place geotagged photo data in `/01_Input` subfolder
+1. Place geotagged data in `/01_Input` subfolder
-    - example files/format are available in the Pre-compiled build zip-file above
+    - example files/format are available in the pre-compiled build zip-file above
-3. Output files will be saved in `/02_Output` (2 Shapefiles in WGS1984 projection, one containing all Tag Cluster and one with the Photo Location Clusters)
+2. Output files will be saved in `/02_Output` (2 Shapefiles in WGS1984 projection, one containing all tag cluster and one with the overall location clusters)
-4. Visualize Shapefiles using ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
+3. Visualize Shapefiles using ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
     - download `BasemapLayout_World.mxd` from [resources folder](/resources/BasemapLayout_World.mxd) and replace missing links with 2 resulting Shapefiles in `/02_Output`
     - adjust minimum and maximum Font Sizes, Weighting Formula or other metrics to your needs.
-There are two Power Point files available which explain the complete process: [Tag Clustering](/resources/01_TagMaps.pptx) and [Photo Location Clustering](/resources/02_PhotoDensityMaps.pptx)

 ## Code

 The code has been completely refactored in January 2019, but there are still some missing pieces.
-The API (that is: `import tagmaps`) and pypi `pip install tagmaps` are not yet fully working.
+Particularly the API (that is: `import tagmaps`) is not fully implemented.
+See method main() in __main__.py for examples on how to use tag maps package.
-Some code parts don't follow all PEP conventions.
-However, the structure improved a lot compared to the original version and should be usable.

 ## Resources